crymscom/srganalytics-ios/README.md

 This logger either automatically integrates with your own logger, or can be easily integrated with it.
 Refer to the SRG Logger documentation for more information.

+## Advertising Identifier (IDFA)

+Neither the SRG Analytics SDK, nor its dependencies, involve the use of the Advertising Identifier (IDFA).
+Provided all other components your application depends on do not use the IDFA, you can therefore safely answer 'No' to the corresponding question when submitting your binaries through iTunes Connect.

 ## Demo project

 To test what the library is capable of, run the associated demo.